Michael Bell (actor): 1970s and 1980s voice work

 Bell had an important part in animated entertainment in the 1970s and 1980s.
 His first voice role was that of Stutz, the leader of The Houndcats.
 In 1973, he was Mark on the Hanna-Barbera series Speed Buggy.
 He voiced Redbeard the Pirate's Ghost in The New Scooby-Doo Movies episode "The Ghostly Creep from the Deep" as the second Redbeard themed monster in Scooby-Doo.
 Bell also reprised Mark on the same cartoon in the episode "Weird Winds of Winona".

 From 1977 to 1984, Michael Bell played two of his best-known roles, Zan and Gleek on various Super Friends incarnations.
-He also voiced The Riddler on Challenge of the Super Friends.
+He also voiced The Riddler on Challenge of the Superfriends.
 He also provided the voice of Lex Luthor as a young man, in the episode "History of Doom".
 However, Stan Jones was the voice of the adult Luthor throughout the series.
 Bell later played Luthor in the 1988 Superman series.

 He was also Doctor Ben Cooper in Jana of the Jungle and in 1979, he voiced the title character of The Plastic Man Comedy/Adventure Show and later made a guest appearance as Doctor Octopus in another superhero show, Spider-Man and His Amazing Friends.

 Outside of animation, Bell performed on records and commercials, including the Young Man in A&M Records' Story of Halloween Horror album in 1977, and Parkay Margarine and Mug Root Beer ads.
 Bell provided the overdubbing of Peter Criss' dialogue in the band KISS's TV movie KISS Meets the Phantom of the Park.
 In 1980, he provided the voice of the title character in The B.B.
 Beegle Show, an unsold TV show pilot that featured puppets.

 Throughout the 1980s, Michael Bell starred in four hit animated series;